One of the unusual ingredients to the journey: water dripping!

 The Florida Atlantic University Wind Ensemble, in Boca Raton, FL, conducted by Kyle Prescott:

 Alex has written an extensive two-part article about electroacoustic band music and the uses of multimedia in the concert world.
-The essay, titled The e-Frontier: Music, Multimedia, Education, and Audiences in the Digital World echoes the presentations she gave at The 2013 Midwest Clinic and the 2014 TMEA convention, and appears in the June and September 2014 issues of the magazine of the World Association for Symphonic Bands and Ensembles, WASBE World.
+The essay, titled The e-Frontier: Music, Multimedia, Education, and Audiences in the Digital World echoes the presentations she has given at the 2013 Midwest Clinic, the 2014 TMEA convention, and countless other seminars, and appears in the June and September 2014 issues of the magazine of the World Association for Symphonic Bands and Ensembles, WASBE World.
 The pdf is offered here with the very kind permission of the organization.